Abdullah1tani/Weather-Tracker/README.md

 * [Express.js](https://expressjs.com/)

 ## 6. Conclusion:
-Building the Weather Tracker was a really fun and challenging experience.
+Building the Weather Tracker was an enjoyable and challenging experience.
 The challenges that I encountered are as follows:

 #### 1 - Front-end